Upper triangular operator matrices and stability of their various spectra: Spectrum

-\end{Posledica} \textbf{Acknowledgments}\\[3mm] This work was supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia under Grant No. 451-03-9/2021-14/ 200125\\[1mm] I wish to express my gratitude to professor Dragan S. Djordjevi\'{c} for introduction to this topic and for useful comments that greatly improved the form of this paper. \\[3mm]
+\textbf{Statements \& Declarations}\\[3mm] This work was supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia under Grant No. 451-03-66/2024-03/200125 and 451-03-65/2024-03/200125.\\[1mm] The author has no relevant financial or non-financial interests to disclose.

+\textbf{Data availability statement}\\[3mm] Data sharing not applicable to this article as no datasets were generated or analysed during the current study.